How to Legally Change Your Name in California: a Complete Guide (2024)

 How to Update Your Driver’s License and Passport

 After updating your Social Security card, the next critical updates are your driver’s license and passport, preferably in that order.
-These documents are often required for identification and travel, so ensuring they reflect your new name is also crucial.
+These documents are often required for identification and travel, so ensuring they reflect your new name, and agree with your Social Security name, is also crucial.

 Requirements and Process for DMV